Back to DWU AI Articles

 MAG vs. Percentage Rent Dynamics: When actual revenue exceeds the percentage-rent threshold, the operator pays the higher amount.
 The max(MAG, % rent) structure aligns incentives for operator investment and volume growth.
 In low-revenue periods, the MAG provides airport revenue stability.

 Post-COVID MAG Restructuring: The 2020–2021 pandemic impacted passenger traffic and concession revenues.
-Many airports implemented temporary MAG relief through:
+Airports at 14 of 31 large-hubs implemented temporary MAG relief through:

 • Abatement: temporary waiver or reduction of MAG obligations